urostripunovic/Starter/README.md

 ### Package
 - [ ] Research on how to provide Island architecture to web-component or client side scripting with out having to re-implement `<client-islands src="my-components" client:load></client-islands>` again.
     - I read something in [Islands.js](https://islandjs.dev/en/guide/islands-arch) might need to write something with the build times or run times.
     - Implement the idea I got from [SonikJS](https://github.com/sonikjs/sonik/blob/main/src/client/client.ts).
-Looks a lot like my implementation of `<client-islands></client-islands>`
+Looks a lot like my implementation of `<client-islands></client-islands>` take inspo from here and see if you can querySelectAll Web Components before they've been loaded in and then process client directives that way.
-    - [ ] Implement the client directive
+    - [ ] Implement the client directive.
-        - querySelectAll Web Components and see if they have the client attributes and from there yeah.
 - [ ] Research what router to use and try and implement it.
     - These, [1](https://www.youtube.com/watch?v=fYQftxb9xTg) & [2](https://www.youtube.com/watch?v=DrP8gIpwkUg&t=965s) videos put it well into perspective, what is it that I want to solve with a file based router and how well does it play along with HTMX.
 The purpose of this framework is to work with HTMX and HTMX needs rest end points to shine.
-So if each file represents a route I would then most likely have a equivalent file with all of the CRUD-operation (a controller) end points with the same route name.
-Either way I'll provide two solutions, one with filed based routing and another with path based routing
+I could provide a controllers folder that has all the API end points but if for some reason people want CRUD operations in the same file that would pose an issue.
+But either way I'll provide two solutions, the controllers folder will then act as the api end point for our for both the filed based one and path based one.
-    - [ ] Implement file based routing
+    - [ ] Implement file based routing, information links: [File-base routing #1277](https://github.com/honojs/hono/issues/1277),
     - [ ] "Implement" page based routing
 - [ ] Database integration (SQLite)
     - How can I ensure that the db is persisted throughout the application?
 Do I need to create a context file that keeps track of it?
-Like with bindings and then call it via `c.var.db` or `c.env.db`
+Like with bindings and then call it via `c.var.db` or `c.env.db`.
+Hono can have [both](https://github.com/honojs/hono/blob/main/src/types.ts#L17) bindings for cloudflare and then Variables for other things which then provides a global context.
     - What kind of database would I integrate and where would I host it + how well can I secure it?
-I could use something like Turso, I like SQLite.
-But the question remains how can I can I use it without an ORM, I know that Cloudflare also has it's own SQLite db called D1.
-Check out how they can be implemented and depending on how easy it is I might leave the choice of database up to the user.
+This could be left to the user to create their own solutions but I could also use something like Turso, I really like SQLite.
+I can also provide integration of Cloudflare's own SQLite db.
+I need to check out how they can be implemented and set up by the user.
+I don't want to work with ORMs, I can maybe provide support for drizzle and prisma but I don't think so, I prefer raw SQL.
     - [ ] Integrate Turso with node
     - [ ] Integrate-ish Cloudflare with node
     - [ ] No database option, leave it to the user